ejektaflex/Percale/README.md

 ```
 ### Serializing Registry-Sensitive Minecraft classes

 The above method for serializing Minecraft objects usually works great.
 However, some codecs will fail, since they can't access the registry.
-Notable, The Minecraft Enchantments component will fail to serialize and deserialize because the DynamicOps it uses needs access to a registry.
+Notably, The Minecraft Enchantments component will fail to serialize and deserialize because the DynamicOps it uses needs access to a registry.
 For example:

 ```kotlin
 val enchantsType = DataComponentsType.ENCHANTMENTS